doctyper/reflexie/README.md

 Your code should pass JSHint based on the settings in .jshintrc.
 You should try to follow the current code style.
 Please use semicolons, please use tabs.

+This project uses [git-flow](https://github.com/nvie/gitflow). tl;dr: use the develop branch for development, and nothing gets pushed into master unless tests pass.

+Use pull requests often.
+Pull requests should be separated by intent, please don't bulk your changes.
+Pull requests should target the develop branch.
+Never pull request into master unless all tests pass successfully.

 ### Caveats (so far)

 - clearfix + display: flex does not mix.
 Chrome start reporting weird values.
 The only workaround is to use overflow: hidden;